Autobuses del Norte metro station

 Autobuses del Norte metro station (Note: Estación del Metro Autobuses del Norte.
 Spanish pronunciation: /es/.
-The name of the station literally means "Northern Buses" in Spanish and it is also known as "North Bus Station" in English.) is a Mexico City Metro station in Gustavo A. Madero, Mexico City.
-It is an at-grade station with two side platforms, served by Line 5 (the Yellow Line), between Instituto del Petróleo and La Raza stations.
-Autobuses del Norte station serves the colonias (neighborhoods) of Ampliación Panamericana and Capultitlan.
-The station's pictogram features the front of an intercity bus, and its name is on account of its proximity to Mexico City's Northern Bus Terminal.
-Autobuses del Norte metro station was opened on 30 August 1982, on the first day of the Politécnico–Pantitlán service.
-The station is partially accessible.
-In 2019, the station had an average daily ridership of 22,685 passengers, making it the 68th busiest station in the network and the third busiest of the line.
+The name of the station means "Northern Buses" in Spanish, and it is also known as "North Bus Station" in English.) is a station of the Mexico City Metro in the city's borough of Gustavo A. Madero.
+It is an at-grade railway stop with two side platforms serving Line 5 (Yellow Line), between Instituto del Petróleo and La Raza.
+It was opened on 30 August 1982, providing service north toward Politécnico and east toward Pantitlán.

+Autobuses del Norte metro station services the colonias (neighborhoods) of Capultitlan and Ampliación Panamericana, along Eje Central Avenue.
+The station's name references the adjacent to Mexico City's Northern Bus Terminal, and its pictogram depicts an intercity bus referencing the terminal.
+The station offers a limited accessible service with elevators.

+In 2025, Autobuses del Norte metro station had an average daily ridership of 17,964 passenger entries, ranking it the 68th busiest stop in the network.

-Location
+Location and layout

+Autobuses del Norte is an at-grade metro station on Line 5 along Eje Central Avenue, in the Colonias ("neighborhoods") of Capultitlan and Ampliación Panamericana, in the Gustavo A. Madero borough, northern Mexico City.
+The station serves the Northern Bus Terminal, the largest bus terminal in the country.
+The Northern Bus Station serves destinations in 27 states, with major cities including Acapulco, Guadalajara, Matamoros, Monterrey, San Miguel de Allende, and Tijuana, among others.

+The stop has four exits leading onto Eje Central: The eastern exit leads to the bus terminal, in Colonia Capultitlan.
+The other three stations lead to Colonia Ampliación Panamericana.
+The northweastern exit goes onto Calle Poniente 118, while the southwestern and southeastern exits connect to Calle Poniente 116.
+The station offers a limited accessible service with elevators.

-Autobuses del Norte is a metro station located along Eje Central (in the section formerly known as 100 Metros Avenue), Gustavo A. Madero, northern Mexico City.
-The station serves the colonias (Mexican Spanish for "neighborhoods") of Ampliación Panamericana and Capultitlan.
-Within the system, the station lies between Instituto del Petróleo and La Raza stations.
-Autobuses del Norte station serves the Northern Bus Terminal, the largest bus terminal in the country.
-The northern bus station's destinations include Acapulco, Guadalajara, Matamoros, Monterrey, San Miguel de Allende, and Tijuana, among others.
-The area is also serviced by Line 1 (formerly Line A) of the trolleybus system, by Route 15-A of the city's public bus system, and by Routes 23 and 103 of the Red de Transporte de Pasajeros network.
+Within the system, the station is followed by Instituto del Petróleo and La Raza stations.
+The metro station is serviced by Line 1 (formerly Line A) of the trolleybus system, by Route 15-A of the city's public bus system, and by Routes 23 and 103 of the Red de Transporte de Pasajeros network.